Showing posts with label personal growth. Show all posts

 You have a dream, maybe to study medicine, write a novel, become a full-time blogger, travel the world, or open your own business.

-But when no one believes in it, or worse, when people laugh at it, it’s easy to give up or ‘overshare' trying to “prove” yourself.
+But when no one believes in it, or worse, when people laugh at it, it’s easy to give up or ‘overshare' trying to prove yourself.

 But here’s your power: believe in silence.

-Let them doubt.
 Let them think you’re too young, too broke, or too late.
-Don’t explain.
-Just execute.
-Let your results be your response.
+Just let them.

 Some of the most successful people started with private faith... faith in a dream no one else could see.